 1998 In 1998, tit-for-tat killings between the MQM and its breakaway faction increased the level of violence in Karachi.

-Total: Because many regions in Pakistan are inaccessible to outsiders, it is impossible to independently verify the number of dead.
-South Asia Terrorism Portal attributes 56,012 deaths to terrorist violence between 2003 and 2014, including more than 19,937 civilians.
-An official Pakistani report released in November 2009 recorded 22,128 deaths from terror-related incidents across Pakistan in the previous six years; 7,004 were civilians, 2,637 security forces and 12,487 militants.
+Total: With many regions inaccessible to outsiders, it is impossible to independently verify the number of dead.
+South Asia Terrorism Portal attributes 59,694 deaths to terrorist violence between 2003 and 2015, including 20,877 civilians (South Asia Terrorism Portal).
+An official Pakistani report released in November 2009 recorded 22,128 deaths from terror-related incidents across Pakistan in the previous six years; 7,004 were civilians, 2,637 security forces, and 12,487 militants.